stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 main = printLn . len $ replicateList 10000 10
 ```

-If you have [NodeJS](https://nodejs.org/en/) installed on your system,
+If you have [Node.js](https://nodejs.org/en/) installed on your system,
 you might try the following experiment.
 Compile and run this
-module using the *node* backend of Idris instead of the default
+module using the *Node.js* backend of Idris instead of the default
 *Chez Scheme* backend and run the resulting JavaScript source file
 with the `node` binary: